oxford-pharmacoepi/PETDiagnosticsShiny/README.md

 # PETDiagnosticsShiny
-Shiny to go with the PETDiagnostics Package
+A ShinyApp depicting the results of the PETDiagnostics Package

 A shiny application to view the results of the PETDiagnostics